BobBuildTool/bob/doc/manual/configuration.rst

 already indirectly dependent on this variable.
 Thus it can be set during the following step anyway.

-A recipe might optionally offer some variables to the upstream recipe with a ``provideVars`` section.
+A recipe might optionally offer some variables to the downstream recipe with a ``provideVars`` section.
 The values of these variables might use variable substitution where the substituted values are coming from the local environment.
-The upstream recipe must explicitly consume these provided variables by adding ``environment`` to the ``use`` attribute of the dependency.
+The downstream recipe must explicitly consume these provided variables by adding ``environment`` to the ``use`` attribute of the dependency.

 Tool handling